Dale Kroop, Director

 HAMDEN ECONOMIC DEVELOPMENT OFFICE PROMOTES JOB TRAINING OPPORTUNITIES FOR LOCAL BUSINESSES.

-The Economic and Community Development Office shares the many opportunities for job training or re-training for Hamden Businesses.
+The Economic Development and Neighborhood Revitalization Office shares the many opportunities for job training or re-training for Hamden Businesses.
 “As part of our Business retention Program, we offer many ways for local businesses to improve tier profitability and to secure their future in Hamden.
 One of the ways that we try and help businesses particularly in certain industries is by helping them success funds to train their employees in new technology or to be more productive”, stated Dale Kroop, Director.

 Job training programs are well suited for Manufacturing and Health Care related fields but also for Retail and Service businesses.
 Funds are available for training your employees.
 If you would like more information on how to use Workforce Training resources contact Dale Kroop at 203-287-7033 or email at firstname.lastname@example.org or contact any of the people identified below.
 Here are but a few job and skill training or funding opportunities: